gleyba/rules_vcpkg/README.md

 # VCPKG rules for Bazel

-This is a very draft of how [vcpkg](https://vcpkg.io/en/) dependency manager can by integrated to [Bazel](https://bazel.build/) build system.
+This is a very draft of how [vcpkg](https://vcpkg.io/en/) dependency manager can be integrated to [Bazel](https://bazel.build/) build system.

-Vcpkg is a well curated set of C/C++ libraries with build configurations to build from source.
+Vcpkg is the well curated list of C/C++ libraries with predefined configurations to build from source.
 It is easy to integrate if you use Cmake, but Bazel is a separate story.

 You can `cc_import` libraries produced by vcpkg, but you have to manage two different systems in conjunction with each other.

-The main goal of `rules_vcpkg` is to wrap `vcpkg` as a hermetic toolchain for Bazel, and provide an easy way to declare package with Bazel's [bzlmod](https://bazel.build/versions/6.0.0/build/bzlmod) module system.
+The main goal of `rules_vcpkg` is to wrap `vcpkg` as a hermetic toolchain for Bazel, and provide an easy way to declare package with Bazel's [bzlmod](https://bazel.build/external/overview) module system.

-Initial vcpkg bootstrap wiht all declared packages implemented as a [repository rule](https://bazel.build/external/repo).
+Initial vcpkg bootstrap with all declared packages implemented as a [repository rule](https://bazel.build/external/repo).
 But each library build process is a separate execution phase [action](https://bazel.build/extending/rules#actions) wrapped in custom [rule](https://bazel.build/extending/rules).

 Such a setup must be compatible with Bazel's remote caching and remote execution.